juanmanuelferrera/gtd-E/README.md

 ## Task Sections

-- Inbox: Temporary space for new tasks.
+- Inbox: Temporary space for new tasks -> (i) to focus on section.
-- Today: Tasks to complete today.
+- Today: Tasks to complete today -> (t) to focus on section.
-- Week: Tasks planned for the week.
+- Week: Tasks planned for the week -> (w) to focus on section.
-- Monday: Planning tasks during the weekly review.
+- Monday: Planning tasks during the weekly review -> (o) to focus on section.
-- Calendar: Deadlined tasks, sorted by date.
+- Calendar: Deadlined tasks, sorted by date-> (c) to focus on section.
-- Someday: Future tasks or ideas.
+- Someday: Future tasks or ideas -> (s) to focus on section.
-- Archive: Completed or outdated tasks.
+- Archive: Completed or outdated tasks -> (r) to focus on section.

 # Daily Routine